gsfellis/cosmosdb-fastapi-motor-sample/README.md

 ## NOTES

-This sample has been adopted from the [CosmosDB-Flask-Mongo-Sample](https://github.com/Azure-Samples/CosmosDB-Flask-Mongo-Sample) in the Azure-Samples repository as a proof-of-concept to utilize FastAPI with Motor to asynconously work with CosmosDB.
+This sample has been adopted from the [CosmosDB-Flask-Mongo-Sample](https://github.com/Azure-Samples/CosmosDB-Flask-Mongo-Sample) in the Azure-Samples repository as a proof-of-concept to utilize FastAPI with Motor to asynchronously work with CosmosDB.

 So far, so good.